pawelkrol/ScalaSwing-HelloWorld/README.md

 `Hello World` is the most minimal Scala Swing project you can probably imagine.
 It comes up with a minimal set of dependencies required to build and run a standalone application JAR.
 It does not provide anything besides bringing up an application window with a "Hello World" message displayed within it, and is meant to serve you as an empty template for a quick start to build your own GUI application.
 Please adapt package and class names as well as build configuration according to the needs of your program.

-This `Hello World` application is setup with [sbt 0.13.11](http://www.scala-sbt.org/) as a build tool, [sbt-assembly 0.14.2](https://github.com/sbt/sbt-assembly) as a packaging plugin, [ScalaTest 2.2.6](http://www.scalatest.org/) as a unit-testing framework, and of course with a [scala.swing](http://www.scala-lang.org/api/current/index.html#scala.swing.package) standard library.
+This `Hello World` application is setup with [sbt 0.13.11](http://www.scala-sbt.org/) as a build tool, [sbt-proguard 0.2.2](https://github.com/sbt/sbt-proguard) as an sbt [plugin](http://www.scala-sbt.org/0.13/docs/Plugins.html) for running [ProGuard 5.2.1](http://proguard.sourceforge.net/), [ScalaTest 2.2.6](http://www.scalatest.org/) as a unit-testing framework, and of course with a [scala.swing](http://www.scala-lang.org/api/current/index.html#scala.swing.package) standard library.

 VERSION
 -------